Civil Wedding Requirements in the Philippines

 A white standing design of "Mr & Mrs" on a table

-Civil Wedding Requirements:
+Civil Wedding Requirements

-• At least 2 valid IDs of the Couple during Personal Appearance
+• At least 2 valid IDs

-• Certificate of Attendance in Pre-Marriage Counseling
+• Certificate from Pre-Marriage Counseling

-• PSA Birth Certificate
+• Philippine Statistics Authority (PSA) Birth Certificate

 • Marriage License Application Form